 Am I eligible for doctoral studies?

-(3) who has an applicable education completed abroad which in the awarding country gives eligibility for corresponding higher education.
+(3) a relevant applicable study programme abroad which in the awarding country gives

 This means that you need to have a degree equivalent to a Finnish master's degree.
 If you're in doubt about the eligibility of your current degree, please get in touch with us.